HappyStinson/en-svensk-tiger/README.md

 ## Credits

-- Collision detection taken function from http://love2d.org/wiki/BoundingBox.lua
+- Collision detection used is [BoundingBox](https://love2d.org/wiki/BoundingBox.lua) from LÖVE wiki
-- Font 1942 found at Font Squirell http://www.fontsquirrel.com/
+- Font used is [1942 Report](https://www.fontsquirrel.com/fonts/1942-report) by Johan Holmdahl and found at [Font Squirrel](https://www.fontsquirrel.com/)